 The best budget vacuum for carpets that we've tested is the BISSELL PowerForce Helix.
 This corded upright delivers excellent cleaning performance on carpeted floors.
 It shouldn't have any trouble clearing pet hair on both low and high-pile carpet, though it doesn't do quite as well with small and large debris.

 There's a five-level surface adjustment dial on the head, which allows you to better-suit the density of the carpet you're trying to clean.
 It's also quite lightweight and has a generously sized dirt compartment, so you won't have to empty it frequently when clearing larger messes.
 Recurring costs are low, courtesy of its bagless design.
 The only part you'll have to replace regularly is its pre-motor filter, which is available in a Febreze-scented variant to reduce odors as you clean, though we don't currently test this feature.

 Unfortunately, it has a very short hose, which could be an annoyance when trying to clean in hard-to-reach areas.
 It's also quite bulky, with a plasticky design that feels both cheap and impedes its ability to maneuver in tight spaces.
-Still, if you're looking for a budget-friendly canister model, its performance ensures it's one of the best vacuums for carpets that we've tested so far.
+Still, if you're looking for a budget-friendly upright model, its performance ensures that it's one of the best vacuums for carpets that we've tested.

 Our recommendations are based on what we think are currently the best vacuums for carpet.
 We don't just base our results on overall performance, but also factors like availability, price, and reader feedback, so it isn't as though there's a single best vacuum cleaner for carpets to suit all needs.

 If you would like to do the work of choosing yourself, here is the list of all our vacuum reviews, ranked by their performance on carpet.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.